1,000+ Opportunities

 Community Finance Companion Guide Documentation for Contributions Appendix B: Audit Guidelines NAP/YOP Additional Credit Request Revised Budget Template - YOP YOP Project Extension Form Individual Payroll Deduction Statement YOP Workshops & Trainings CY2026 YOP Application Workshop CY2025 YOP Application Workshop FY2025 NAP Tax Credit Application Workshop Listen to Us on Apple Podcast Click here to Save a Life

-Based on current listing details, eligibility includes: Missouri nonprofits serving disadvantaged youth Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Missouri nonprofits serving disadvantaged youth.
+Confirm the full requirements in the official notice before applying.

-The current target date is December 1, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Youth Opportunities Program (YOP) are due December 1, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.